 The amount of credit is the amount of the debt actually deferred but does not include any interest, fees or charges (s 3(2) NCC).

 Aside from the exceptions discussed below, the NCC applies to a credit contract:

 •if the credit contract was entered into before 1 July 2010, the credit is provided for personal, domestic or household purposes; or

 •if the credit contract was entered into on or after 1 July 2010, the credit is provided for personal, domestic or household purposes, to invest in residential property, or to refinance credit already obtained for one of these purposes; and

-•the person who obtains the credit is a natural person (i.e. not a company) or a strata corporation; and
+•the person obtaining the credit is a natural person (i.e. not a company or strata corporation); and

 •the credit provider charges a fee for providing the credit to the person; and

 •the credit provider provided the credit in the course of conducting its business.

 Credit contracts that meet each of the above tests (set out in section 5 of the NCC and section 6 of the Old Code) will be covered by the NCC (see item 3 sch 1 National Consumer Credit Protection (Transitional and Consequential Provisions) Act 2009 (Cth) (“Transitional Act”)).
 Each of these tests is considered in more detail below.